kolide/fleet/README.md

 ```
 docker-compose up
 ```

+Once completed, you can access the application at `https://<your-docker-ip>:8080` where `your-docker-ip` is localhost in most native docker installations.

 This requires that you have docker installed.
 At this point in time, automatic configuration tools are not included with this project.